This is HR’s time

 Manage learning and development

 Bringing subject-matter experts together with learning professionals and management stakeholders accelerates your L&D strategies.
+Designing, deploying and tracking learning programs becomes a collaborative exercise.
 And Slack makes it easy to communicate with learners and track their progress.

 Once you have a central place for HR knowledge sharing, it’s far easier and faster to communicate with all employees efficiently and effectively.
 That frees your team to focus on more strategic tasks, like creating new benefits plans or designing a whole new learning program.